2 dead after Storm Arwen batters northern UK | DW | 27.11.2021

 Storm Arwen brought with it snow, ice and wind gusts of almost 100 miles (160 kilometers) per hour.
 Police said one man was killed in Northern Ireland and another in Cumbria.

-One man was killed and over 50,000 saw their power cut after the UK was battered by Storm Arwen overnight

-Storm Arwen has battered the northern United Kingdom, leaving one man dead, thousands stuck on freezing roads and 55,000 people without power, authorities said Saturday.
+Storm Arwen has battered the northern United Kingdom, leaving at least two dead, thousands stuck on freezing roads and 55,000 people without power, authorities said Saturday.

 With wind gusts of nearly 100 miles (160 kilometers) per hour, the UK meteorological service known as the Met Office triggered a rare "red warning" and cautioned people against travel and going near the coastline.